Tim-Cao/selenium-java-project/README.markdown

-# How to set up a selenium project using gradle?
+# How to set up a selenium project with Java?

 ## Prerequisite